cylc-admin

 yarn install

-yarn run build # create your first build
+yarn run build # create your first production build

 The Cylc UI Server comes with a bundled version of Cylc UI.
 To use your personal build add the following to your Jupyter configuration: